twilson63/web1-meet-web3/README.md

 Woohoo, we have a little devnet running that we can use to test our deployment.

+> You can provide options like --hidelogs --persist --dbpath

 ---

 ## Create a wallet